Anddd7/kotlin-spring-template/README.md

   - Open IDEA, enter `Preferences -> Editor -> Code Style -> Import Schema`
   - Choose `config/GoogleStyle.xml`
     > This style is based on GoogleStyle and default Kotlin style of Intellij Team, is suitable for both Java and Kotlin.

 - New line end of file
   - Enter `Preferences -> Editor -> General`
   - Check on `Other: Ensure line feed at file end on Save`

+- Set jvm of gradle
+  - Enter `Build, Execution, Deployment -> Build Tools -> Gradle`
+  - Select `Gradle JVM: Use Project JDK`
+  > If the jvm is different with your project, will cause 'No tests found' error

-- Automatic format before commit when using IDEA commit dialog
+- (Optional) Automatic format before commit when using IDEA commit dialog
   - Enter `Preferences -> Version Control -> Commit Dialog`
-  - Check on all options (exclude copyright)
+  - Check on Reformat/Optimize/Cleanup

 ## Test